shemonc/CarND-Unscented-Kalman-Filter-Project/writeup_template.md

 * This is done in file ukf.cpp inside UKF method ProcessMeasurement(), inline comments include detail description and assumption.

 ####3.
 Upon receiving a measurement after the first, the algorithm should predict object position to the current timestep and then update the prediction using the new measurement.
 ####4.
-Your algorithm sets up the appropriate matrices given the type of measurement and calls the correct measurement function for a given sensor type.
+Your algorithm sets up the appropriate matrices given the type of measurement and calls the correct measurement function for a given sensor type

 * This is done in file ukf.cpp inside UKF method ProcessMeasurement(), a predict() is followed by sensor specific measurement update.